zzz845zz/kaist-cp.github.io/index.md

 ## Research

-We are designing and verifying concurrent and parallel software that fully realizes the performance potential offered by hardware.
+We are designing and verifying concurrent and parallel software and hardware that greatly improve performance and significantly reduce power consumption.
 Our general strategy in attacking this goal is to discover the underlying principles and to develop formal methods.
 Specifically, we are working on or going to work on the following projects:

-- **Designing concurrent data structures**: It is difficult to develop efficient and yet safe concurrent data structures, because efficient data structures should allow concurrent accesses from multiple threads (so-called "non-blocking") that complicate the reasoning of safety.
-We are designing "design patterns" for coordinating concurrent accesses, and using the design patterns, developing practical concurrent data structures.
-For this project, we are using [Crossbeam](https://github.com/crossbeam-rs/crossbeam), a [Rust](https://www.rust-lang.org) concurrency library, as the playground.
+- **Designing concurrent systems**: It is difficult to develop efficient and yet safe concurrent software/hardware, because efficient systems should allow concurrent accesses from multiple threads/components (so-called "non-blocking") that complicate the reasoning of safety.
+We are designing "design patterns" for coordinating concurrent accesses, and using the design patterns, developing practical concurrent systems.
+For this project, we are using [Crossbeam](https://github.com/crossbeam-rs/crossbeam), a [Rust](https://www.rust-lang.org) concurrency library, as the playground for concurrent software.
+We are taking seriously into account persistent memory in this project.

   <br />

-- **Verifying concurrent programs**: It is difficult to ensure the safety of concurrent programs by testing because they exhibit so many behaviors due to non-deterministic scheduling or compiler/hardware optimizations.
-To address this problem, we are going to design verification techniques for proving the correctness of concurrent programs and verify real-world operating systems or database systems, thereby answering the following research question: is verification more cost-effective than testing for concurrent programs?
+- **Verifying concurrent systems**: It is difficult to ensure the safety of concurrent software/hardware by testing because they exhibit so many behaviors due to inherent nondeterminism arising from scheduling, optimization, or other factors.
+To address this problem, we are going to design verification techniques for proving the correctness of concurrent systems and verify real-world systems---such as operating systems, database systems, or cache coherence protocols, thereby answering the following research question: is verification more cost-effective than testing for concurrent systems?

   <br />

 - **Designing compilers for deep learning hardware accelerator**: Deep learning accelerators like